Ben has a life-long interest in language and is particularly interested in the expressions, phrases, and idioms that contribute to it.

 34. To kill a cat brings seventeen years of bad luck.

 An Irish proverb.
-Even though these proverbs cover a huge part of the globe, they all view the cat as being an indication of good fortune.
+Even though these proverbs cover a massive part of the globe, they all view the cat as indicating good fortune.

 Cats and Their Association With the Supernatural

-Cats have been long associated with the supernatural.
+Cats have a long association with the supernatural.
 Exactly why this is is still something of a mystery.
-Some say it is because cats have a highly tuned sense of sight and hearing, and that this allows them to sense energies and auras that we can only imagine.
+Some say it is because cats have a highly tuned sense of sight and hearing, allowing them to sense energies and auras that we can only imagine.

 35. If you stared deep into a cat's eyes, you would be able to see into the world of spirits.

 An English proverb.
-People have always found cats eyes to be "unnatural" and somewhat disturbing.
-It is hardly surprising then that we often make an association with the supernatural world.
+People have always found a cat's eyes "unnatural" and somewhat disturbing.
+It is hardly surprising then that we often associate with the supernatural world.

 36. My soul feels as disturbed as if a cat were treading my heart.